-Note: If you pair more than one cell phone, use the phone settings to specify the primary phone.
+Note: If you pair more than one cell phone, use the phone settings on the center display to specify the primary phone.
 You can change this setting at any time.

 PHONE MENU

 This menu becomes available after pairing a phone.